Apprenticeships.scot is designed to be used by as many people as possible. The text should be clear and simple to understand. You should be able to:

 We do most of our testing using Chrome Vox, Voiceover JAWS and NVDA.
 These are the screen readers we recommend that you use.

-We have British Sign Language (BSL) and subtitled videos on the My World of Work website.
-They give information about the services that Skills Development Scotland provides.
+We have British Sign Language (BSL) and subtitled videos on the My World of Work website that give more information about the services that Skills Development Scotland provides.
 You can also find out how to get in touch.

 You can change the look of the subtitles to have a black bar behind with yellow writing if that's preferred.